 “That’s the reason why they have good schools and small-town charm is because they care about keeping their crime rate low in their community; they want to protect their citizens.
 However, if you have state authorities passing statutes that won’t allow them to do so, it’s extraordinarily dangerous.”

 Cheers to the four councilmembers who voted to opt out of sanctuary laws.
 Now if only more cities would wake up and decide to protect their citizens.
-Perhaps this can be the start to a new revolution of cities standing against the state laws that put them in more danger.We value your comments!
-Please weigh in on our comment section below.
+Perhaps this can be the start to a new revolution of cities standing against the state laws that put them in more danger.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com